olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - Keeps looking through the list (using `currnode = list_next(currnode)` and getting `ctle` for each) until either the corresponding PID is found or `currnode = list_end(ctlist)`
   - If `list_empty(ctlist)` then return `ERR_CHILD` immediately
   - If the given PID is not found in the table (and is not `-1`), then return `ERR_CHILD`
-- If the given PID is found, then call `sleeplock_acquire(ctle->wait_lock)`
+- If the given PID is found, then `while (ctle->status == STATUS_ALIVE) { condvar_wait(wait_var) }`
-  - Once the sleeplock is acquired, then the child process must have finished and written its exit status to `ctle`
+  - Once this loop ends, the child process will have finished and written its value to `ctle->status`
-  - Extract the exit status from the struct and save it to be returned later
+  - Write the value of `ctle->status` to `*wstatus`
   - Remove `ctle` from the `ctlist` using `list_remove(currnode)`
   - Free `ctle`
   - Return the PID of the child
-- If the given PID is `-1`, then loop through the entries of the `ctlist`, trying `sleeplock_try_acquire` on each until one of them returns true
+- If the given PID is `-1`, then loop through the entries of the `ctlist`, checking if `ctle->status != STATUS_ALIVE` until one of them returns true
   - Apply the same steps as above
-  - Return the PID of the child for which `sleeplock_try_acquire` returned true
+  - Return the PID of the child for which `ctle->status != STATUS_ALIVE` returned true
-- The exit lock is not necessary at any point in the wait call, since it is only acquired by exiting threads or threads interacting with separate process data
+- The exit lock is not necessary in the wait call, since it is only acquired by exiting threads or threads interacting with separate process data
-  - By using a sleeplock instead, the thread calling wait never interacts directly with any other thread, so it never needs to acquire the exit lock
+  - One concern could be if a parent checks the status and is going to call `condvar_wait`, but the child thread signals before it gets the chance to do so
+  - Since the wait is in a loop and should be preempted by the kernel at some point, this should be okay

 #### exit